stargate-bukkit/Stargate-Bukkit/README.md

-    destroyedByExplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls. verifyPortals - Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup. protectEntrance - If true, will protect from users breaking gate entrance blocks (This is more resource intensive than the usual check, and should only be enabled for servers that use solid open/close blocks)
+    destroyedByExplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls. verifyPortals - Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup. protectEntrance - If true, will protect from users breaking gate entrance blocks (This is more resource intensive than the usual check, and should only be enabled for servers that use solid open/close blocks) controlUpdateDelay - The amount of ticks to wait between each Stargate control block update after startup.
+Increase this if Stargate loads too many chunks during startup.
   functionality:
     enableBungee - Enable this for BungeeCord support.
 This allows portals across Bungee servers. handleVehicles - Whether or not to handle vehicles going through gates.
 Set to false to disallow vehicles (Manned or not) going through gates.